Microsoft Office 2008 for Mac

 Microsoft Office 2008 for Mac is a version of the Microsoft Office productivity suite for Mac OS X. It supersedes Office 2004 for Mac (which did not have Intel native code) and is the Mac OS X equivalent of Office 2007.
 Office 2008 was developed by Microsoft's Macintosh Business Unit and released on January 15, 2008.
-Office 2008 was followed by Microsoft Office for Mac 2011 released on October 26, 2010, requiring a Mac with an Intel processor and Mac OS version 10.5 or better.
+Office 2008 was followed by Microsoft Office for Mac 2011 released on October 26, 2010, requiring a Mac with an Intel processor and Mac OS version 10.5 or higher.
 Office 2008 is also the last version to feature Entourage, which was replaced by Outlook in Office 2011.
 Microsoft stopped supporting Office 2008 on April 9, 2013.

 Release

 Office 2008 was originally slated for release in the second half of 2007; however, it was delayed until January 2008, purportedly to allow time to fix lingering bugs.
-Office 2008 is the only version of Office for Mac supplied as a Universal Binary.

 Unlike Office 2007 for Windows, Office 2008 was not offered as a public beta before its scheduled release date.

 Features

 Office 2008 for Mac includes the same core programs currently included with Office 2004 for Mac: Entourage, Excel, PowerPoint and Word.

 Mac-only features included are a publishing layout view, which offers functionality similar to Microsoft Publisher for Windows, a "Ledger Sheet mode" in Excel to ease financial tasks, and a "My Day" application offering a quick way to view the day's events.

 Office 2008 supports the new Office Open XML format, and defaults to saving all files in this format.
-On February 21, 2008 Geoff Price revealed that the format conversion update for Office 2004 would be delayed until June 2008 in order to provide the first update to Office 2008.
+On February 21, 2008, Geoff Price revealed that the format conversion update for Office 2004 would be delayed until June 2008 in order to provide the first update to Office 2008.

 Microsoft Visual Basic for Applications is not supported in this version.
 As a result, such Excel add-ins dependent on VBA, such as Solver, have not been bundled in the current release.
-In June 2008, Microsoft announced that it is exploring the idea of bringing some of the functionality of Solver back to Excel.
+In June 2008, Microsoft announced that it was exploring the idea of bringing some of the functionality of Solver back to Excel.
 In late August 2008, Microsoft announced that a new Solver for Excel 2008 was available as a free download from Frontline Systems, original developers of the Excel Solver.
 However, Excel 2008 also lacks other functionality, such as Pivot Chart functionality, which has long been a feature in the Windows version.
-In May 2008, Microsoft announced that VBA will be making a return in the next version of Microsoft Office for Mac.
-AppleScript and the Open Scripting Architecture will still be supported.
+In May 2008, Microsoft announced that VBA would be making a return in the next version of Microsoft Office for Mac, with AppleScript and the Open Scripting Architecture still supported.